 Repotting

-When given the proper care and perfect environment, wandering jews will fill a container fairly quickly.
-So you may have to repot them annually.
+When given the proper care and the perfect environment, wandering jews will fill a container fairly quickly.
+So you may need to repot them annually.

 If yours becomes pot-bound or you see roots either coming out the bottom holes or growing over the top of the soil, it’s time to size up.